cwbads22/rockpapersciss/README.md

 # rockpapersciss
-JS project for The Odin Project Web Development Course.
+JS simple project for The Odin Project Web Development Course.

+Tried something as simple as possible.
+It'll be upgraded as soon as I develop my knowledge in JS.